+International Dispute Resolution

+Course Code LAWF 3240 Section Number 01

+Instructor Dr Ashley Barne es

+Course is open to 2L or 3L Course is an elective

+Semester winter Credits 3

+Days and Times Tuesday at 2:30 to 5:20) p.m.

+meets perspectiv es requirement yes meets writi ng requirement yes

+15% participation

+Assessment Method 10% dispute sim

+• 5% research paper (4,500 to 5,500 words)

-International Dispute Resolution Course Code LAWF 3240 Section Number 01 Instructor Dr Ashley Barnes Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Tuesday at 2:30 to 5:20) p.m. meets perspectiv res requirement yes meets writi ng requirement yes Assessment Method 15% participation 10% dispute simulatior 75% research paper (4, Materials All materials are availa ble through Moodle.
-Calendar Description This course examines the growing range of mechanisms available for the resolution of international disputes between states and increasingly with multinational corporations and individuals.
-Students study different mechanisms for resolving those disputes, from negotiations to formal international courts and tribunals, and critically assess how they function, their limitations, and opportunities for innovation.
-Other Information Content will include the role of the International Court of Justice along with varying dispute resolution bodies in more specialized international legal areas such as trade, investment, and human rights.
+Materials All materials are available through Moodle.

+Calendar Description the resolution of increasingly with study different negotiations to critically assess his course examines the growing range of mechanisms available for ne resolution of international disputes between states and ncreasingly with multinational corporations and individuals.
+Students tudy different mechanisms for resolving those disputes, from egotiations to formal international courts and tribunals, and ritically assess how they function, their limitations, and

+Other Information along with vary international leg rights.
+Class disc they emerge, pa opportunities th to dispute resol Content will include the role of the International Court of Justice along with varying dispute resolution bodies in more specialized international legal areas such as trade, investment, and human rights.
 Class discussions will also engage with contentious disputes as they emerge, particularly those of relevance to Canada, and provide opportunities through group exercises to further build skills relevant to dispute resolution.
-Students will gain an appreciation of the unique challenges inherent to addressing legal disputes with international dimensions.
-This course might be listed in the registration system as LAWF 3780 Selected Topics 2 (section 01).
+Students will gain an appreciation of the unique challenges inherent to addressing legal disputes with

-International La aw .
-Course Code LAWF 3740 Section Number 01 Instructor Dr Ashley Barnes Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Monday and Wednesd ay at 1:00 to 2:20 p.m. meets perspectiv es requirement yes meets writi ng requirement no Assessment Method 15% class participation 85% final exam Materials (Toronto : Irwin Law, 2 ernational Law: Doctrine 022) Is will be posted on Moc , Calendar Description Students examine the elements of public international law, including sources, the role of customary law, the law of treaties, recognition, state responsibility, and the roles and powers of international organizations.
-Other Information International law governs relations among states, as well as between states and other entities, such as international organizations and individuals.
-It also facilitates international cooperation on issues of concern to all of humanity in, for example, safeguarding human rights and the environment.
-This course will introduce students to the foundational principles of public international law, including its sources, the nature of state sovereignty, and responsibility for internationally wrongful acts.
-Students will have the opportunity to apply these principles to a variety of substantive areas of international law, such as the use of force and international criminal punishment.
-Classes and exercises will also critically analyze the role and effectiveness of international law and institutions in responding to contemporary global political challenges - from recent armed conflicts to combatting climate change.
+International La aw Course Code LAWF 3740 Section Number 01 Instructor Dr Ashley Barnes Or Ashley Barnes Course is open to 2L or 3L 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Monday and Wednesd ay at 1:00 to 2:20 p.m. meets perspectiv no Assessment Method 15% class participation 85% final exam Materials (Toronto : Irwin Law, 2 ernational Law: Doctrine 022) Is will be posted on Moc • y .
+Calendar Description sources, the role of cus udents examine the elements of public international law, including urces, the role of customary law, the law of treaties, recognition, ate responsibility, and the roles and powers of international Other Information states and other entities individuals.
+It also facility concern to all of human rights and the environment of the foundational princity sources, the nature of sinternationally wrongful apply these principles to international law, such punishment.
+Classes are and effectiveness of international sections. es, such as international states international coop nity in, for example, safement.
+This course will international acts.
+Students will have a variety of substantives the use of force and international law and institutional law and institutional challenges - force and institutional law and institutional law and institutional challenges - force organizations and peration on issues or guarding human troduce students the nal law, including its sponsibility for the opportunity we areas of international crimically analyze the respond of its to inal role